ravigajul/Karate-DSL-POC/README.md

  mvn test "-Dkarate.options=--tags @configparams" -Dkarate.env=qa

-## 7. Calling other feature file
+## 7. Calling another feature file

- def responseToken = call read('classpath:com/karate/helpers/CreateToken.feature')
+ def responsetoken = call read('classpath:com/karate/helpers/CreateToken.feature')
  #responseToken is an object of all the variables defined in createtoken feature
  Hence to retrieve it is responseToken.<<variablename>> defined in CreateToken Callonce to call it only once